API keys and integrations

 Handle large result sets:

-GET https://api.emailconnect.eu/v1/emails?page=2&limit=100
+GET https://app.emailconnect.eu/api/emails?page=2&limit=100

 The API provides powerful programmatic access to all EmailConnect features, enabling seamless integration with your existing tools and workflows.